sharonZzz96/MSiA423-final-project-2019/README.md

 load_my_data.py and upload_data.py need to be run in AWS with the AWS credential in advance.
-You can clone the this repo to the AWS environment.
+You can clone the repo to the AWS environment.

 src/load_my_data.py: download data from public S3 bucket